What can you do with an advanced degree in Adult-Gerontology Nursing?

 - Educating patients and their families on disease management and other preventive aspects of their health

-What’s the market outlook for advanced practice adult-gerontology nurses?
+What’s the career outlook for advanced practice adult-gerontology nurses?

 - High Job Growth.
 The demand for nurse practitioners as a whole is projected to grow 26% from 2018 to 2028, much faster than the national average, according to the U.S. Bureau of Labor Statistics.